Scotland's Strategic Framework

 In addition, Scottish Government has worked with Early Years Scotland to develop a new Wellbeing Hub, a website which sets out vital information for the sector on maintaining their wellbeing at this difficult time, and creates opportunities for staff to connect with each other.

 It is also important that professionals from across the childcare sector are provided with safe and supportive spaces to connect with colleagues from across Scotland in a virtual environment, to allow for professional dialogue and peer support to take place during this challenging period.
-The Scottish Government will work with Education Scotland to create such opportunities, for example via further instances of the successful #BeingMeBlethers professional learning events, which have enabled practitioners from across the childcare sector to engage in shared learning via Twitter.
+The Scottish Government will work with Education Scotland to create such opportunities, for example via further instances of the successful #BeingMeBlethers professional learning events, which have enabled practitioners from across the childcare sector to engage in shared learning.

 Children’s wellbeing, nurture and experiences

-As settings re-open staff will be aware that the pandemic will have had a unique impact on each child and their family, as well as themselves and their colleagues at work.
+Staff will be aware that the pandemic will have had a unique impact on each child and their family, as well as themselves and their colleagues at work.
 It is important that the child is at the centre of their practice to ensure quality, whilst balancing safety and risk.
 Staff should support children and families to understand the need for the changes.

 Children have the right to play and learn, as set out in Article 31(1) of the United Nations Convention on the Rights of the Child.
 Parties recognise the right of the child to rest and leisure, to engage in play and recreational activities appropriate to the age of the child and to participate freely in cultural life.